dbt-labs/dbt-core/core/dbt/parser/parsing-vs-compilation-vs-runtime.md

 - (Because your SQL and YAML live in separate files, this is actually two steps.
 But for things like `sources`, `exposures`, `metrics`, `tests`, it’s a single pass.)
 - dbt needs to capture and store two vital pieces of information: **dependencies** and **configuration**.
     - We need to know the shape of the DAG.
-That includes which models are disabled, in addition to which models will be depending on which other models.
+This includes which models are disabled.
+It also includes dependency relationships between models.
     - Plus, certain configurations have implications for **node selection**, which supports selecting models using the `tag:` and `config:` methods.
 - Parsing also resolves the configuration for that model, based on configs set in `dbt_project.yml`, and macros like `generate_schema_name`.
 (These are "special" macros, whose results are saved at parse time!)
 - The way dbt parses models depends on the language that model is written in.